VainF/Torch-Pruning/README.md

 git clone https://github.com/VainF/Torch-Pruning.git # recommended
 ```

-If you would like to try the latest version.
+If you would like to try the latest version with more robust design and some tutorials, please try:
 ```bash
 cd Torch-Pruning
 git checkout v1.0 # The interfaces in v1.0 may be slightly different.